 A mild chemical peel is usually all that is necessary to treat fine lines and wrinkles around the eyes and mouth.
 Patients with minimal skin damage often respond best to a series of light peels in combination with a skin care program including retinoids and a sunscreen protection program.
 A medium-depth peel is often more effective for patients with moderate skin damage, including age spots, freckles and actinic keratoses.
 A medium-depth peel may be combined with another treatment such as laser resurfacing to achieve maximum effectiveness.

-Depending on the objectives of the treatment as determined jointly by the patient and dermatologist, the condition and type of the patient’s skin, and the degree of skin damage, the dermatologist by performing dermatologic surgery individualizes the strength of the chemical solution and the depth of the peel.
+Depending on the objectives of the treatment, the condition and type of the patient’s skin, and the degree of skin damage, Dr. Rokhsar can determine the strength of the chemical solution and the depth of the peel that is optimal for the patient.
 Peeling solution may include one or more chemicals such as alpha-hydroxy acids, trichloroacetic acid, or carbolic acid.
 The procedure can be performed in the dermatologist’s office, or in an outpatient surgery center.
-In addition to skin rejuvenation, chemical peeling is effective in reduction of some acne scars.
+In addition to skin rejuvenation, chemical peeling can be an effective treatment of some acne scars.
 Peeling does not remove deep scars.

 The immediate after-effect of a chemical peel is similar to a sunburn.
 After a mild or superficial peel, redness and scaling of the skin last 3 to 5 days.
 Medium-depth or deep peeling can result in redness, swelling, blistering and peeling for 7 to 14 days.
 Medications are prescribed to alleviate discomfort.
 Overexposure to sun must be avoided for a period of time to prevent sun damage while the new skin is susceptible to injury.

-Chemical peeling is effective only for surface skin damage.
+Chemical peeling is effective only for surface skin damage and may not be appropriate for some skin types.
 Effects of aging in deeper tissues, such as sagging jowls and drooping eyelids, must be addressed by other procedures that can be recommended by your dermatologic surgeon.